simul/simul.github.io/unrealengine/index.md

 title: Home
 layout: unreal
 ---
+Getting started
+---
+* Register your username at [https://simul.co/register](https://simul.co/register)
+* You'll find your licence at [simul.co/account](https://simul.co/account).
+* After evaluating, to get a full licence head to [simul.co/truesky-ue4](https://simul.co/truesky-ue4).

 How to build it
 ---
-* Register your username at [https://simul.co/register](https://simul.co/register)
-* Enter your GitHub username at [https://simul.co/wp-admin/profile.php](http://simul.co/wp-admin/profile.php)
+* Enter your GitHub username at [https://simul.co/wp-admin/profile.php](http://simul.co/wp-admin/profile.php).
+This needs to be the same username connected to your Unreal Engine account at [www.unrealengine.com/settings](https://www.unrealengine.com/settings)
 * Get the trueSKY UE4 fork from [GitHub](https://github.com/simul/UnrealEngine).
-If you are using a different UE4 codebase, pull changes from the Simul fork, and diff.
+If you are using a different UE4 codebase, pull changes from the Simul fork, and merge.

-* Run Setup.bat and GenerateProjectFiles.bat from UE4.
+* As described in the UE4 readme (in the root UnrealEngine directory), Run Setup.bat and GenerateProjectFiles.bat from UE4.
 This will generate projects and the solution file (UE4.sln)

 * Use UE4.sln (UE4.vcxproj).

-* UE4 project contains the "TrueSkyPlugin" folder in Engine/UE4/Plugins.
+The UE4 project contains the "TrueSkyPlugin" folder in Engine/UE4/Plugins.The plugin is in the “[UE4]\Engine\Plugins\TrueSkyPlugin” directory in your UE4 installation.

-* There is also a folder of trueSKY binaries in Engine/Binary/ThirdParty/Simul
+The trueSKY binaries are in “[UE4]\Engine\Binaries\ThirdParty\Simul”.
+There are two trueSKY modules in the UE4 project – TrueSkyPlugin, and TrueSkyEditorPlugin.

-* Build the UE4 project.
+* Build the UE4 project in the "Development Editor" configuration.

-TrueSkyPlugin loads "TrueSkyUI_MD.dll" and "UE4PluginRenderInterface_MT.dll" from [UE4]\Engine\Plugins\TrueSkyPlugin\Binaries\Win64

-TrueSkyUI_MD.dll further loads the Qt libraries.
-For that, the PATH environment-variable is extended temporarily by the plugin to include "Engine/Binary/ThirdParty/Simul/Win64"

 How to run it
 ---
 * Run UE4, either standalone or with the debugger.
+The TrueSkyPlugin loads "TrueSkyUI_MD.dll" and "UE4PluginRenderInterface_MT.dll" from [UE4]\Engine\Plugins\TrueSkyPlugin\Binaries\Win64.
+TrueSkyUI_MD.dll further loads the Qt libraries.
+For that, the PATH environment-variable is extended temporarily by the plugin to include "Engine/Binary/ThirdParty/Simul/Win64"
 * When the UE4 editor is running, go to Windows->Plugin and type "trueSKY" into the search box to find the plugin, and check its "enabled" box, to enable the TrueSky plugin.

   <a href="http://simul.co/wp-content/uploads/2014/07/UE4_ShowPlugins.png"><img src="http://simul.co/wp-content/uploads/2014/07/UE4_ShowPlugins-96x300.png" /></a>